 The thing with working in retail is that you are all in this together.
 As a retail employee, you end up with some pretty ridiculous stories, having others to commiserate and laugh with is great.

-Then there are days when you end up doing all of the above.
 If you find yourself getting bored you can always talk to your manager to learn about doing something else.
+In most instances, they’ll be glad of your interest to learn a new role and can move people around.

 Like that time a lady was shopping in the store and somehow didn’t notice her kid get out of the stroller and pee on the floor.
 Ok, it is more ridiculous and gross than funny, but it is something crazy to tell people.